animesh303/ShopList/ShopList/DATA_SHARING_RESTRICTION_FIXES.md

 4. **Security**: No bypass routes for free users
 5. **Maintainability**: Clear separation of concerns between UI and business logic

-The implementation ensures that free users cannot access any export/import functionality while providing clear upgrade paths and maintaining a smooth user experience.
+The implementation ensures that free users cannot access any data sharing functionality while providing clear upgrade paths and maintaining a smooth user experience.